 Ingredients

-- 3 tbsp crystalized ginger finely chopped, candied ginger
+- 2 tablespoon crystalized ginger finely chopped, candied ginger

 Instructions

 - Cut the persimmon in half and scoop out the flesh to leave the skin behind.
-Puree the flesh until smooth, only a minute or so.
+Puree the flesh with the sugar until smooth, only a minute or so.

-- Add the sugar syrup and finely chopped ginger to the persimmon puree and mix well.
-Pour into a container to put in the freezer or put in an ice cream maker.
+- Add the lemon juice, water and finely chopped crystalized ginger to the persimmon puree and mix through well.
+Pour into an ice cream maker or else in a loaf tin or freezer-safe container, covered.

-- If using an ice cream maker, just follow the instructions.
-If doing manually, take the container out of the freezer approximately every hour for about 4 hours until it is pretty well frozen.
-Each time you take it out, stir the frozen outside pieces into the center and break up any icy lumps and return to the freezer.
+- If using an ice cream maker, just follow the instructions to churn then freeze.
+If using a container/tin, take the container out of the freezer every hour or two for about 4-5 hours until it is has a good amount frozen.
+Each time you take it out, stir the frozen outside pieces into the center and break up any icy lumps with a fork and return to the freezer.
 Leave overnight to freeze fully after the last time you stir.

 Nutrition